feliperenan/heex_formatter/README.md

 end
 ```

-Add it as plugin to your project `.formatter` file.
+Add it as plugin to your project `.formatter.exs` file.

 ```elixir
 [